Return on Executive Time

 The brain-as-OS metaphor

-What the 45 minutes actually produces
+What the input session actually produces

-The metric that matters: Time-to-Edit
+The metric that matters: the executive's own editing time

-Traditional ghostwriting has a structural Time-to-Edit problem.
+Traditional ghostwriting has a structural editing-time problem.
 A ghostwriter who does not know the executive's voice produces drafts that require substantive revision.
 Those revisions take time.
 The executive edits, returns comments, reviews a second draft, edits again.
 By the time a single piece ships, the executive has spent more time reviewing it than they would have spent writing it themselves — which defeats the purpose of delegation entirely.
 The time saved in writing is lost in editing, and the quality of the final piece often reflects the friction that accumulated in the process.

 Why multi-executive programs return more time, not less